-- ★ K3 8th GRADE: Students will return to school on August 19, 2020, with safety precautions and social distancing.
-Hours: Monday Friday 8:50 am 3:55 pm. - ❖ MASKS- - ☐ Required in common spaces: hallways, to recess, anytime students are moving in classroom or less than six feet from another person. - ☐ Where children and staff are unable to social distance. - ☐ The wearing of masks will be modeled by teachers. - ☐ All staff will wear masks when moving in the building. - ☐ If a mask is forgotten, we have cloth masks that will be given to wear, then labeled and kept in a separate bag. - ☐ They are not required while eating and a mask break will be given during recess.
-They are also not required during nap time if the children are distanced. - ☐ Training for safe removal of masks and storage will be given to students on the first day.
+- ❖ K3 8th GRADE: Students will return to school on August 19, 2020, with safety precautions and social distancing.
+Hours: Monday Friday 8:50 am 3:55 pm. - \ MASKS- - Required in common spaces: hallways, lunch pick up, to recess, anytime students are moving. - > Where children and staff are unable to social distance. - The wearing of masks will be modeled by teachers. - > All staff will wear masks when moving in the building. - If a mask is forgotten, we have cloth masks that will be given to wear, then labeled and kept in a separate bag. - Training for safe removal of masks will be given to students on the first day.